A Woman's Heart is Different

 Cardiovascular disease is NOT just a man’s disease.
 Cardiovascular disease is the Number 1 killer of women over age 25 in the United States, regardless of race or ethnicity.
 The death rate from cardiovascular diseases has decreased among men, but continues to increase in women.

-Unfortunately, more than 46% of women are unaware that heart disease is the greatest health problem facing women today.
-1 When surveyed, most women believed that cancer was the leading cause of death in women, but cardiovascular disease is the single leading cause of death for women in America and most developed countries, and claims the lives of more women than all forms of cancer combined.
+Unfortunately, only 1 in 3 women are aware that heart disease is the greatest health problem facing women today.
+When surveyed, most women believed that cancer was the leading cause of death in women, but cardiovascular disease is the single leading cause of death for women in America and claims the lives of more women than all forms of cancer combined.

 Resources